Dromedary: Camel hair, wool and hides

 Camels in hot climates generally do not develop long coats.
 Camel hair is light, and has low thermal conductivity and durability, and is thus suitable for manufacturing warm clothes, blankets, tents, and rugs.
-Hair of highest quality is typically obtained from juvenile or wild camels.
+Hair of highest quality is typically obtained from juvenile or feral camels.
 In India, camels are clipped usually in spring and around 1–1.5 kg hair is produced per clipping.
 In colder regions one clipping can yield as much as 5.4 kg.
 A dromedary can produce 1 kg wool per year, whereas a Bactrian camel has an annual yield of nearly 5–12 kg.
 Dromedaries under the age of two years have a fine undercoat that tends to fall off and should be cropped by hand.
 Little information about camel hides has been collected but they are usually of inferior quality and are less preferred for manufacturing leather.